Are you contemplating that 2nd can of Monster Energy but not really sure whether or not you should drink it because it might be bad for you?

-Best to stick to their sugar-free options or limit your consumption of the sugary energy drinks to avoid any issues.
+Best to stick to their sugar-free options or limit your consumption of sugary drinks to avoid any issues.

 How many Monsters can you drink in a day?

-Given that a single can of Monster already has 179mg of caffeine and 52g of sugar, this already far exceeds the daily recommended limit of sugar a person should have in a day and if you drink two cans you will be approaching the daily caffeine limit too.
+Given that a single can of Monster already has 160mg of caffeine and 52g of sugar, this already far exceeds the daily recommended limit of sugar.

-That means you should only drink a single can of Monster in a day.
+That means you should only drink a single can of Monster in a day just to be safe.

-However, if you do happen to drink more than one a day, that isn't going to be very harmful either - just make sure you replace the lost sleep, and supplement your drinking with a lot of water and other nutrients.
+However, if you do happen to drink more than once a day, that isn’t going to be very harmful either.
+Make sure you replace the lost sleep and supplement your drinking with a lot of water and other nutrients.